dsomni/ir-s25/about.md

 #### 🤖 LLM-specific Metrics

 These metrics assess the quality and relevance of language model answers in a retrieval-augmented generation (RAG) setup.
-All are computed via embedding-based similarity using cosine similarity of embeddings between answers, contexts, queries, and ground truths.
+All metrics are computed via embedding-based similarity using cosine similarity of embeddings between answers, contexts, queries, and ground truths.

 - **[Answer Relevancy](https://en.wikipedia.org/wiki/Semantic_similarity)**: Semantic similarity between the generated answer and the input query, reflecting how relevant the answer is to the question
 - **[BLEU](https://aclanthology.org/P02-1040/)**: A precision-based metric evaluating n-gram overlap between generated answer and ground truth references, widely used in machine translation and text generation